WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

-- Now, we need to add all of the files and changes that we may have added.
+- Now, we need to add all of the files and changes we may have added.

 - In theory, we'll have actually built an application.
-For our purposes, we're going to use what has been provided with `create-react-app`.
+For our purposes, however, we're going to use what has already been provided with `create-react-app`.
 We'll use Git to add all of the files and commit our changes.

 </aside>